Andrew Kettle

 Andrew Joseph Kettle (1833–1916) was a leading Irish nationalist politician, progressive farmer, agrarian agitator and founding member of the Irish Land League, known as 'the right-hand man' of Charles Stewart Parnell.
 He was also a much admired old friend of the nationalist politician, Frank Hugh O'Donnell, and the poet and novelist Katharine Tynan.

 Early life and career

-Born into the Jacobean-style manor, Drynam House, Swords, Co.
-Dublin and educated at Ireland's most prestigious Catholic boarding school, Clongowes Wood College, he was an affluent farmer owning various holdings in County Dublin.
+Born into the Jacobean-style manor, Drynam House, Swords, County Dublin, and educated at Ireland's most prestigious Catholic boarding school, Clongowes Wood College, he was an affluent farmer owning various holdings in County Dublin.
 He married Margaret McCourt, daughter of Laurence McCourt of St. Margaret's, Finglas, North Co.
 Dublin.
 They lived mainly in Millview House, Malahide, Co.
 Dublin and had twelve children, among whom were the industrial pioneer, Laurence Kettle, and the writer, poet, Irish Volunteer and Member of Parliament (MP) at Westminster, Thomas Kettle, a man widely regarded as one of the greatest minds of his generation, who died in World War I. He and his father were members of the Repeal Association.